LeBron gets favorable news on groin injury

-LeBron James is day to day with his strained groin after the results of his MRI exam came back clean, according to multiple reports on Wednesday.
+LeBron James is listed as day to day with his strained left groin after the results of his MRI exam came back clean, the Los Angeles Lakers announced on Wednesday.

 James isn’t expecting to miss much time based on his tweet shortly after news broke.
 The Los Angeles Lakers star used an emoji to display his thanks.